 Office and personnel uses, which includes personal and sanitary use.
 This demand component shall receive a distinct allocation.

-Landscaping and irrigation.
-This demand component shall receive a distinct allocation.
+Landscaping and irrigation, which shall receive a distinct allocation.

-Other needs that are reasonable and which shall include the total requested withdrawal quantity minus the quantity for the demand components identified above.
+Other needs, which shall be reasonable and which shall include the total requested withdrawal quantity minus the quantity for the demand components identified above.
 All “other needs” shall be specified in the application along with a statement supporting the need for such quantity.

 CFWI - 2.3.2 ICI Demand Calculation by Demand Component

-CFWI - 2.3.2.1 Processing and manufacturing
+CFWI - 2.3.2.1 Processing, manufacturing, and power generation

-Demands for processing and manufacturing needs will be calculated by preparing a water balance for the types of activities associated with the application.
+Demands for processing, manufacturing, and power generation will be calculated by preparing a water balance for the types of activities associated with the application.
+The water balance may be in the form of a spreadsheet or flow diagram indicating all sources and losses.
 An example water balance diagram is provided in Figure 2-1.
 The water balance shall include all of the below information.

 The Applicant shall provide a written account of where water is used in manufacturing or processing; where and in what quantities water is lost in manufacturing or processing; and where and in what quantities water is disposed in the manufacturing or processing.

-Water balance may be in form of spreadsheet or flow diagram indicating all water sources and losses.

 All water sources that input to activity must be listed – e.g. groundwater from wells, groundwater from dewatering, surface water withdrawals, collected rainfall, recycled or reused water.

 The amount of water used from all sources should equal the sum of the water used, lost and disposed.